osm3000/getting_cleaning_datascience_project/README.md

-# CodeBook for the peer Assignment
+# README for the peer Assignment

 ## Steps for the R scipt